What does my baby look like in week 38?

-Their soft lanugo fur has disappeared and they're ready for the real world.
-Now it’s all about plumping up and shifting into position for their big moment.
+Their soft lanugo fur has disappeared, fat is being laid down to give them energy for their first few days while the breastmilk is coming in and they're ready for the real world.
+Now it’s all about getting into position for the birth.

 Your baby is still growing and filling the womb - but this doesn’t mean that their movements should slow down.